Johanmkr/MasterThesis/log/dbd.md

 ## Thursday 22.06.23
 Look more specifically on the outputs of gevolution runs, how to tweak settings.
 ### Meeting with Paco and Julian
 * Generate dummy data with default values from gevolution.
 Slice it into different slabs and generate dataset.
 Create model based on this.

+## Friday 23.06.23
+* Managed to run two simulations with and without GR for small cube 64x64 length 320 Mpc
+* Investigated data (see ptpg/testing_data.ipynb)
+* Almost done with creating a dataloader object, then a simple ML pipeline can follow in order to see whether this works.